 The Charged-Particle Microscopy (CPM) facility is equipped with various systems for scanning, transmission electron microscopy, and focused ion beam, including SEMs, TEMs, and FIBs.
 This highly sophisticated equipment is used for advanced imaging, analysis, Failure Analysis (FA), and fabrication for materials science and life sciences for both academic and industrial projects.
 The instrumentation can provide information about 3D morphology and topography, as well as 2D imaging, Slice and View tomograms.
 And patterning from nonmetric to micronic resolution.
-In addition, the facility offers high resolution, bright and dark-field imaging, electron diffraction (ED) including crystallographic information, phase and structure identification, as well as the determination of unit cell parameters and analytical capabilities using Energy Dispersive X-ray Spectrometry (EDS) The Focused Ion Beam (FIB) unit includes a dual-beam FIB-SEM system, in addition to the He FIB, which enables triple ion beam focus by combining three separate ion sources−He, Ne and Ga.
+In addition, the facility offers high resolution, bright and dark-field imaging, electron diffraction (ED) including crystallographic information, phase and structure identification, as well as the determination of unit cell parameters and analytical capabilities using Energy Dispersive X-ray Spectrometry (EDS) The Focused Ion Beam (FIB) unit includes a dual-beam FIB-SEM system, which enables triple ion beam focus by combining three separate ion sources−He, Ne and Ga.
 This unique system provides the capability of sub 10 nm patterning, as well as imaging of non-conductive and magnetic samples, and He ion irradiation of 2D materials.

 The CPM unit also provides solutions for life sciences including investigation of biological specimens, using various types of SEM and TEM for sample preparation and analysis, Including cryogenic EM and FIB.